life-itself/web3/notes/fintech-incrementalism-and-responsible-innovation.md

 * **Claim 1:** Everything is moving towards real-time and international finance.
 Crypto is the evolution of this trend.
 We want to move the entire economy into a hyperfinanicalized 24/7 real-time always-trading market with even more complexity and lower friction than what we have presently.
     *  Building a [T+0 settlement](https://www.investopedia.com/ask/answers/what-do-t1-t2-and-t3-mean/) system for equities is a great idea.
 Real-time settlements would be a boon for the liquidity of US capital markets.
-    *  Real time payments are a resounding success in Europe and Asia.
+    *  Real-time payments are a resounding success in Europe and Asia.
   * We’ve solved volatility problems of asset classes in the past.
 We’ll do it again.
 It just requires more math and more sophisticated models.
-* **Claim 2:** Banks are outdated and slow to innovate: core banking software is mostly from the 1980s; state of bitrot in financial infrastructure is vast; American infrastructure is massively outdated.
+* **Claim 2:** Banks are outdated and slow to innovate: core banking software is mostly from the 1980s; state of bit rot in financial infrastructure is vast; American infrastructure is massively outdated.
 Crypto is the means to fix all this.
     * **Subclaim 2a)** Private money and [Central Bank Digital Currencies](../concepts/cbdc.md) will compete for market share and will coexist.
 This will be the future of finance.
       * The Federal Reserve, and the European Central Bank will keep all of their balance sheets and swap lines on a global distributed ledger providing greater market transparency and efficiency of sovereign flows.
       * Retail accounts will all be held directly at the [central bank](../concepts/central-banks.md)